30kW Solar System UK: The Complete 2026 Guide for Small and Growing Businesses

 How much can a 30kW system actually save my business?

-For a daytime-heavy business, typically around £5,000–£6,000 per year from a combination of on-site savings (at 27p/kWh) and SEG export payments (at 7p/kWh conservative).
+For a daytime-heavy business, typically around £5,000–£6,000 per year, from a combination of on-site savings (at 27p/kWh) and SEG export payments (at a conservative 7p/kWh).
 If a significant portion of your usage is in the evening, savings will be closer to £4,000–£5,000 without battery storage.
 The real figure depends on when you use electricity, not just how much.

 How do I know if 30kW is the right size for me?

 A good rule of thumb is your electricity spend.
-If you’re spending around £8,000–£15,000 per year and most of your usage is during the day, 30kW is usually a strong fit.
-If you’re closer to £20,000+ or expect demand to grow, it’s worth considering a larger system from the start to avoid undersizing.
+If you are spending around £8,000–£15,000 per year and most of your usage is during the day, 30kW is usually a strong fit.
+If you are closer to £20,000 or expect demand to grow, it is worth considering a larger system from the start to avoid undersizing.

 Is it worth adding a battery at this size?

 Only in specific cases.
 If your business already uses most of its electricity during the day, a battery won’t add much value and will extend payback.
-It becomes worthwhile when a significant portion of energy use happens in the evening, or when you’re exporting a large amount of unused solar energy back to the grid at a low rate.
+It becomes worthwhile when a significant portion of energy use happens in the evening.
+It also helps when you are exporting a large amount of unused solar at a low rate.